 April 2020: Select applicants invited to submit full proposals & proposal webinar held.

 To submit an LOI, refer to the LOI announcement and application document.

 Applications should be in Microsoft Word format.
 Accompanying budgets should be submitted in Microsoft Excel format, using the template provided here (Appendix B of the full announcement and application document).

 Applications should be submitted to EEICollaborative@arabellaadvisors.com by Monday, March 2, 2020, 11:59 pm local time.

 Applicants will receive a confirmation email within three business days of submitting their application.

 *When the Collaborative references “states/territories/Tribal Nations,” it is referring to the entity or entities that have authority to oversee higher education and teacher licensure within the state, territory, or Tribal Nation.

 STAY UPDATED FOR MORE INFORMATION ON THIS OPPORTUNITY

 Sign up below to receive updates on this unique funding opportunity.
-To learn more, join us for our webinars on Jan 16, 2020 or Jan 31, 2020, where we will answer questions and delve deeper into the details of this LOI.
+To learn more, join us for our webinar on Jan 31, 2020, where we will answer questions and delve deeper into the details of this LOI.